rust-lang/trait-system-refactor-initiative/notes/next-solver/impl-shadowing-via-env.md

 # discard impls via env

-If there is a `T: Trait` where-bound, then `<T as Trait>::Assoc` is well-formed but cannot be normalized.
+If there is a `T: Trait` where-bound or alias-bound, then `<T as Trait>::Assoc` is well-formed but cannot be normalized.
 We say it is a *rigid* alias.

 However, even if there is a where-bound, we may still be able to normalize the associated type using an impl.
 ```rust